barbazul/1kfa/mod_guide_gm.md

 > This first session will need about 40 minutes of preparation, though.
 > Ten minutes has already gone by with this speech (it's almost over).
 >
-> Next, we're going to play Sarrukan's Chamber, a pre-made adventure for
+> Next, we're going to play Sarukkan's Chamber, a pre-made adventure for
 > you to get the hang of the rules.
 It will be short.
 I'll set a timer
 > for 10 minutes and end Sarukkan's Chamber when it goes off.
 >